Kos-Design/materials_substance/readme.rst

 https://youtu.be/lumrnhikSOg

-`Download the latest git release of Blender Substance Texture Importer from here <https://github.com/Kos-Design/materials_substance/releases/download/0.3.1/Blender_Substance_Texture_Importer.zip>`__ and install it in Blender via Edit > Preferences > Add-ons > Install an Addon.
+`Download the latest git release of Substance Texture Importer from here <https://github.com/Kos-Design/materials_substance/releases/download/0.4.1/Substance_Texture_Importer.zip>`__ and install it in Blender via Edit > Preferences > Add-ons > Install an Addon.

 Note : if you download the files manually copy the folder inside your Blender Add-Ons directory.
-It will then appear in the Add-Ons list (you can find it by typing "Material: Blender Substance Texture Importer" in the search bar of the Blender Preferences window > Addon tab).
+It will then appear in the Add-Ons list (you can find it by typing "Material: Substance Texture Importer" in the search bar of the Blender Preferences window > Addon tab).
-Enable like the other add-ons by ticking the checkbox in front of “Material: Blender Substance Texture Importer”.
+Enable like the other add-ons by ticking the checkbox in front of “Material: Substance Texture Importer”.
 The user interface panel is available from the Material section in the Properties window.